SR&ED Lease Expenditures Policy

 All or substantially all (ASA) is generally accepted to mean 90% or more.

 The ASA test for lease expenditures is based on actual use (operating time).
-For more information on operating time, please refer to section 3.3.
+For more information on operating time, refer to section 3.3.

-Legislative References Income Tax Act
+Legislative References: Income Tax Act

 Paragraph 37(1)(a) Pool of deductible SR&ED expenditures – current expenditures